SUTURO/suturo_knowledge/suturo_knowledge/planning-interface.md

 Each section contains
 1. a short description of a possible use case
 2. the definition of the predicate
-3. a codeblock with multiple examples, each one seperated by 2 newlines
+3. a codeblock with multiple examples, each one separated by 2 newlines

 The examples are in the following format:
 1. `?- ` followed by a query
-2. The variable instanciations that Prolog found.
+2. The variable instantiations that Prolog found.

 Meaning of the symbols in front of the parameter:
 These symbols are the same as on <https://www.swi-prolog.org/pldoc/man?section=modes>.